-\section{Generalized descent directions and instances of DEAL}
+\section{Generalized Descent Directions and Instances of DEAL}

-Thus, we have already analyzed properties of the sequence $\seq{x^k}$ generated by DEAL without specifying a constructive mechanism for its generation, in particular, the role of search directions.
-To improve both the generality and efficiency of DEAL, we now incorporate descent directions, which will play a central role in the following subsections.
+We have already analyzed properties of the sequence $\seq{x^k}$ generated by DEAL without specifying a constructive mechanism for generating the iterates, in particular the role of search directions.
+To improve both the generality and efficiency of DEAL, we now incorporate descent directions, which will play a crucial role in the following subsections.

-We next extend the notion of (sufficient) descent direction.
+Next, we extend the notion of (sufficient) descent direction.

 \begin{defin}[Generalized descent direction] A direction $d^k\in \R^n$ is a \textit{generalized (sufficient) descent direction} if there exist $\beta>-1$ and a (sufficient) descent direction $\ov d^k$ such that